 The mamas reading this will cringe at that line like a man seeing another get kicked in the nuts.
 Somehow my midwife hadn’t realised I was already in transition, possibly because it was her first day on the job.
 Then there was a shift change and by the time the anaesthetists arrived it was all too late… For the full story, read part 3.

 Before I got pregnant, I used to say how this scenario was among my worst nightmares.
 Seriously, I couldn’t imagine anything worse than being denied anaesthesia from the excruciating pain of muscles and skin stretching and tearing, like open surgery on my most vulnerable region.

 Even though I began to fear it less during my pregnancy, as my body changed in remarkable ways and the love for my baby took over, you have to understand that it was still not what I wanted.

-Again, back when I was pregnant, the question everyone kept asking me was how I was planning on having my baby, my baby.
-And I was straight with the answer – epidural.
+Again, back when I was pregnant, the question everyone kept asking was how exactly I was planning on having my baby, my baby.
+And I was always straight with the answer – epidural.
 So I’ve seen the disapproving looks before.